-Most these catalogs are searchable by keywords and include advanced filters for narrowing results, so you not only have variety in content, but also easy access to it.
+Most of these catalogs are searchable by keywords and include advanced filters for narrowing results, so you not only have a variety in content but also easy access to it.

 Best of all is these companies have very affordable prices, and options to buy images one by one, or in bulk and saving in the long run.

 Check our list of the Top Stock Photo Agencies in the market!
-And to save more money in your purchases, don't miss our exclusive coupon codes for special discounts!
+And to save more money on your purchases, don't miss our exclusive coupon codes for special discounts!

 How Can I Use Stock Photos?

-When you buy Royalty Free stock photos from reliable agencies, there are very few restrictions to what you can do with them.
+When you buy Royalty Free stock photos from reliable agencies, there are very few restrictions on what you can do with them.
 Here's how to use stock photos legally:

 As long as they are labeled for commercial use, you can use stock photos in multiple designs and project with a for-profit purpose, including websites, marketing and advertising, branding, and more.
 You can also use them in editorial work, such as publications and book illustrations for example.
 If the photos are labeled as Editorial, you can only use them for this end (never commercially).
 Learn more about Editorial use here.
 Plus, with an Extended license (available at most agencies too) you can also use the images in products for resale, earning you potential incomes.

-The limitations in usage of stock photos mostly refers to illegal or morally questionable topics.
+The limitations in the usage of stock photos mostly refer to illegal or morally questionable topics.
 You cannot use images in content that refers to illegal activity or sensitive matters, like racism or violence.
-And of course you cannot resell or redistribute the photos as they are, to anyone.
+And of course, you cannot resell or redistribute the photos as they are, to anyone.
 Remember, you are not the owner of the photos, you only own a license to use them.